moonrepo/schematic/README.md

 end result, not [partial](#partials) values (which may be incorrect).

-Validation can be applied on a per-setting basis with the `validate` attribute field, which requires a path to a function.
+Validation can be applied on a per-setting basis with the `validate` attribute field, which requires a path to a function to call.
 Furthermore, some functions are factories which can be called to produce a validator.

 ```rust
 #[derive(Config)]